Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

 # Airbnb Hosting Insights in Australia

-## Dashboard Overview
+# Dashboard Overview

+The interactive dashboard provides actionable insights for Airbnb hosting in Australia, allowing users to explore trends in bookings.

 https://github.com/user-attachments/assets/95313bad-92dc-4e1f-b2ad-1d7888ea7c38

-Key features of the dashboard include: <br/>
+## Key Features
-- Main Report Page: Provides a high-level overview addressing the primary questions.
+- Main Report Page: Provides a high-level overview.
 - Drill-Through to Listing Details: Allows users to explore detailed information about specific listings from the main report page.
 Additionally, a map visual is applied for a better geographical understanding of each listing.
 - Rating Insights: Apply the key influencer and the map visual to help potential hosts understand factors influencing overall rating.
 - Hosting Insights: Present detailed information about existing hosts, including their tenure, number of listings, ratings, and estimated revenue for the next 30 days.
 - Light and dark modes: Allows users to switch between visual themes based on preference.

+# Project Overview
+As someone who has travelled extensively and stayed at various Airbnb accommodations, I became curious about the key factors that contribute to successful hosting.
+This project explores hosting trends in Australia using publicly available Airbnb data, providing actionable insights for new and existing hosts to optimize their strategies.<br/>
+By leveraging Python, SQL, and Power BI, the project transforms raw data into meaningful visualisations, helping hosts make data-driven decisions about pricing, occupancy, and revenue potential.<br/>

-Key Rating Influencers:<br/>
+## Key Insights:<br/>
+- Suburbs like Busselton, Albany, and Denmark in WA have higher booking rates, especially in the next 30 days (e.g., Busselton at 87%).
+- The number of reviews fluctuates throughout the year, with a peak around December and a significant dip during July, reflecting seasonal demand.
+- Entire homes/apartments dominate the market with the highest number of listings, followed by private rooms.
-Identified **Value**, **Cleanliness**, and **Accuracy** as critical factors significantly impacting overall guest satisfaction.
+- Identified **Value**, **Cleanliness**, and **Accuracy** as critical factors significantly impacting overall guest satisfaction.

-Actionable Recommendations for Hosts:<br/>
+## Actionable Recommendations for Hosts:<br/>
-Enhance Value by offering competitive pricing and additional amenities.<br/>
+- Enhance Value by offering competitive pricing and additional amenities.<br/>
-Improve Cleanliness through thorough cleaning protocols and guest feedback.<br/>
+- Improve Cleanliness through thorough cleaning protocols and guest feedback.<br/>
-Ensure Accuracy in listing descriptions to set correct guest expectations.
+- Ensure Accuracy in listing descriptions to set correct guest expectations.

 Data-Driven Decision Support:<br/>
 Provided potential hosts with insights into booking rates, listing details, and host performance metrics to inform investment decisions.

-## Problem Statement

-This project aims to provide potential Airbnb hosts in Australia, particularly in NSW, VIC, QLD, and WA, with key insights based on booking rates, listing details, and existing host information. <br/>

-Potential Airbnb hosts who wish to invest in the Airbnb business have approached to provide key insights to better understand the market.
-They have posed several questions, and additionally, requested an interactive dashboard for visualization purposes.
-This dashboard should be able to answer the following questions and provide other relevant information for further data exploration: <br/>

-1. Which location is ideal for starting an Airbnb business based on booking rates? <br/>
-2. What is the suitable listing daily price for the identified location in question 1?
-3. what is the most common property and room type for the identified location in question 1? <br/>
-4. What is the seasonality of Airbnb hosting for the overall Australian market and the identified location in question 1? <br/>
-5. Who are the dominant hosts in the identified location?
-Provide detailed information including but not limited to their tenure, number of listings, and estimated revenue for the next 30 days. <br/>

-The goal is to equip potential hosts with actionable insights to make informed decisions about their Airbnb investments. <br/>

-## Data Collection
+## Dataset

 The data was collected from Inside Airbnb (https://insideairbnb.com/get-the-data/) in June 2024. <br/>
 The downloaded CSV files (listings.csv.gz) include the following: <br/>